iXsystems/cinder/README.md

 Additional Notes
 ================
-* It has been noted that for an initial connection to be made, the TrueNAS/FreeNAS host needs to have a valid ssl certificate installed and the key `ixsystems_server_hostname` in `cinder.conf` needs to be set to the FQDN referenced by the certificate.
+* It has been noted that for an initial connection to be made, the TrueNAS host needs to have a valid ssl certificate installed and the key `ixsystems_server_hostname` in `cinder.conf` needs to be set to the FQDN referenced by the certificate.
 This issue needs more investigation.